kiwitcms/Kiwi/docs/source/guide/testrun.rst

 .. note::

     Test Cases can be added via the Test Run view as well.
-While the Test Run is opened youmay use the **Cases** sub-menu to add/remove other Test Cases to this Test Run.
+While the Test Run is opened you may use the **Cases** sub-menu to add/remove other Test Cases to this Test Run.

 Cloning a Test Run
 ------------------

 Test Runs can be cloned for easier creation of testing tasks between team members.
 To clone a Test Run:

 #.
 Open the Test Run.